 Back to Top Nav

-The NAS faculty consists of scholar-teachers with a broad range of expertise from diverse backgrounds, including Native faculty members from the United States and Canada.
-The Native American Studies Program attracts a varied body of students who bring their own perspectives to the classroom setting.
+The NAIS faculty consists of scholar-teachers with a broad range of expertise from diverse backgrounds, including Native faculty members from the United States and Canada.
+The Native American and Indigenous Studies Program attracts a varied body of students who bring their own perspectives to the classroom setting.
 Our students build upon their individual experiences and understandings in a shared learning environment.

-At present, faculty hold dual appointments in Anthropology, History, Environmental Studies, Government, and English.
-We augment our regular offerings with additional NAS courses cross-listed with other departments.
+At present, faculty hold dual appointments in History, Environmental Studies, Government, and English.
+We augment our regular offerings with additional NAIS courses cross-listed with other departments.

-The NAS Program brings outstanding guests, scholars, mentors, community activists, tribal elders/leaders, and artists to the Dartmouth campus.
+The NAIS Department brings outstanding guests, scholars, mentors, community activists, tribal elders/leaders, and artists to the Dartmouth campus.

 Since 1970, Dartmouth has graduated over 1,100 American Indian students.
 NAD alumni hail from many different nations and a variety of areas of professional life.
 Many of them remain in close contact with their alma mater, making the trip to the Hanover Plain each spring for the annual Dartmouth College Pow Wow.

-NAS courses are also popular with non-Native students, some of whom choose Native American Studies as their major or minor.
+NAIS courses are also popular with non-Native students, some of whom choose Native American and Indigenous Studies as their major or minor.